imritch/SQLServerAlwaysOn/AWS/Scripts/README.md

 Before running scripts:
 1. All EC2 instances created and running
-2. Security group configured with required ports
+2. Security group configured with required ports (run add-security-group-rules.sh with correct VPC CIDR)
 3. RDP access working to all instances
 4. Source/Dest check disabled on SQL instances
-5. **Secondary IPs assigned** (run 04b-Assign-Secondary-IPs.sh from local machine before Step 5)
+5. **Secondary IPs assigned in AWS AND configured in Windows** (steps 04b and 04c)

 ### Troubleshooting